 How about your all time personal best largemouth?

-My all time PB largemouth came out of Lake Sinclair, GA.
+My all time PB largemouth came out of Lake Sinclair, Georgia.
 I was down there with some buddies and we rented a pontoon.
 It was real hot, like 99 degrees.
 We had been swimming in 8′ of water for a couple hours.
 Several of us climbed back in the boat, and one friend stayed out floating on a tube.
 I decided to mess with him and threw a Strike King Red Eye Shad at him.
 I threw it over his shoulder and when I reeled up to him, I jerked pretending I was going to snare him.
 That lure dropped to the bottom while I was reeling up my slack.
 And when I picked it up, it was heavy.
 Realized it was a fish.
 Got it to the boat, put it on the scale and BAM!
 PB 9 lb 6 oz largemouth.
 Snapped a pic, and sent her on her way.

 While you are quite successful West Virginia bass fishing, you have videos and pics of some fishing trips in Alabama and Virginia’s Smith Mountain Lake.
 What are your two favorite lakes to bass fish outside of West Virginia and why?

 Lewis Smith Lake in Alabama is my absolute favorite.
 It is beautiful down there.
 And the fishing is unbelievable.
 We go and catch 3-4 lb spots all day long.
 There is not much boat traffic.
 This spring I had my best day ever on this lake.
 I caught 5 fish for a total of 32 lbs 6 oz.
 The locals in the area are all super friendly and a treat to talk to.
 They treat you like they’ve known you for years.